Penelope1rose/watson-assistant-demo/README.md

 ## 6. Using Cloud Functions
 This is a more complex way of using Cloud Functions.
 To learn more about IBM Cloud Functions, follow this [link](https://cloud.ibm.com/functions/).

+- Open your command prompt.
+- Navigate to the clone repo dir
+-

 ## 7. Run the app locally
 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.